Drones and Criminal Law: Espionage, Damages, and Air Safety

 The Eye in the Sky: Crimes Against Privacy

 Recording the interior of a home or a private pool from the air without consent is a crime of discovery and revelation of secrets (Art.
 197 CP), punishable by 1 to 4 years in prison.
 It is not necessary to disseminate the images; mere capturing consummates the crime.
+Anyone reported for such a flight should read how a defence against disclosure-of-secrets charges is built.

 The key is the victim's reasonable expectation of privacy: a home, its garden or a private pool are protected spaces even when they are visible from the air.
 The fact that the flight itself was authorised does not legitimise the recording, and deleting the images afterwards does not undo the offence.
 Disseminating the images to third parties makes the situation considerably worse.